AninditaBasu/indica/README.md

 ## How to contribute

-:slightly_smiling_face: Thank you for wanting to help with this project.
+Thank you for wanting to help with this project :heart:

 - :bulb: Have an idea for improvement?
 Open an issue first, and let's talk about it.